 Yep, it’s happened, we can longer rely on the good old fashioned hot water bottle shape, they now make all shapes and size, what’s going on?

-To add to the confusion somebody decided it would interesting to have a hot water bottle in miniature, yes, mini hot water bottles.
-Then along came square shape as apparently they are easier to use with soft toys.
+To add to the confusion somebody decided it would be interesting to have a hot water bottle in miniature, yes, mini hot water bottles.
+Then along came square shape as apparently, they are easier to use with soft toys.
 So, you get a soft toy like a teddy bear and shove a hot water bottle in its belly.
-What happens when that wears out, and it will as it’s made of rubber (perishable) so you’re left with a your child’s favorite soft toy and no bottle.
-So we have to have square hot water bottles now or the little darlings will never forgive you.
+What happens when that wears out, and it will as it’s made of rubber (perishable) so you’re left with your child’s favourite soft toy and no bottle.
+So, we have to have square hot water bottles now or the little darlings will never forgive you.

-With all the changes what hasn’t change is people, the best selling bottles are still the good old traditional shape and the question is why?
+With all the changes what hasn’t change is people, the best-selling bottles are still the good old traditional shape and the question is why?
 The classic hot water bottle shape is universally known around the world, it packs a mighty 2 litre of hot water which is enough to last inside a bed all night without going stone cold.
-Easy to carry, fill and cuddle up to when you need instant heat, what’s not to like, young and old alike.
+Easy to carry, fill and huge when you need instant heat, what’s not to like, young and old alike.

-We’re running out room with all the different sizes, types and colours, everyone wants choice these days and who are we to argue, if you want it we’ll just have to find room for more hot water bottles.
+We’re running out room with all the different sizes, types and colours, everyone wants choice these days and who are we to argue, if you want it, we’ll just find room for more.